jcomeauictx/SATsign/README.md

   (I called mine SAT) by starting firefox with the -ProfileManager option.
-* in firefox, click "hamburger" icon at upper right for settings, then Privacy & Security | Certificates | View Certificates | Your Certificates | Import Locate the pfx file and import it, then under the Authorities tab import it again.
+* in firefox, click "hamburger" icon at upper right for settings, then Privacy & Security | Certificates | View Certificates | Your Certificates | Import Locate the pfx file and import it; you will see it imports your key under Your Certificates, and *also* imports the SAT cert, and the self-signed Banco de Mexico root certificate, under Authorities.
   Click the OK button in Certificate Manager to close it.
 * in loffice, select Tools | Options | LibreOffice | Security | Certificate,
   and choose the firefox:SAT profile you just made.
 Then, from File | Digital Signatures | Digital Signatures, you can sign a PDF document.